Mohanad-eng/BEV_Tutorial/README.md

 * Four points must be selected manually (or detected automatically)
 * Camera movement usually requires recalculating the points
 * Not ideal for autonomous robots

+### Making a Real Project :

+1- Take a lane image

+2- choose four points

+3- make Homogrophy

+4- see the output

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------